QITI/QITI-Website/content/members/Gaurav-Ashish-Tathed.md

 office: null
 previousInstitution: null
 tags: [COOP, gatathed, alumn]
-tenure: Undergraduate co-op student (May-Dec '20, Sept-Dec '21, Phys.
+tenure: Undergraduate co-op student (Fall 2021, Spring and Fall 2020, Phys.
 3B)
 title: Gaurav Tathed
 ---
 Gaurav is pursuing Bachelors's Degree in Physics and Astronomy for the University of Waterloo.
 In the Spring 2020 term, he was working in the QITI group as an undergraduate co-op student.
 Gaurav is using COMSOL software to investigate noise sources in ion-traps, in particular the thermal effect of radio-frequency voltages on the trapping apparatus.